 3. Mortadella Sandwich

 The biggest sandwich I have ever seen in my life!
-This dish is particularly famous in São Paulo and is made with nearly half a pound of mortadella sausage, cheddar cheese, onion, and bacon on a loaf of bread.
+This popular Brazilian food is particularly famous in São Paulo and is made with nearly half a pound of mortadella sausage, cheddar cheese, onion, and bacon on a loaf of bread.
 And it tasted DELICIOUS!

-Considered to be a National Dish in Brazil, Fejorada is a stew of beans with beef and pork served with rice and farofa (toasted manioc flour).
-It’s a delicious combination to sweet and salty, soft and crunchy.
+One of our favourite Brazilian dishes!
+Considered to be a National Dish in Brazil, Fejoada is a stew of beans with beef and pork served with rice and farofa (toasted manioc flour).
+It’s a delicious combination too sweet and salty, soft and crunchy.

 1. Linguiça Calabresa

-Linguiça calabresa, a type of smoked pork sausage that has made its way into Brazilian cuisine, with the help of Italian immigrants, has quickly become my favourite dish in Brazil.
+Linguiça calabresa, a type of smoked pork sausage that has made its way into Brazilian dishes, with the help of Italian immigrants, has quickly become our favourite dish in Brazil.
 It’s probably one of the simplest dishes we’ve come across in Brazil and in my opinion the most delicious!

 Most of the time linguiça calabresa is simply served with some fried onions, a few spices, and a loaf of white bread.

-For me, food plays a huge part in immersing myself in local culture, so trying local dishes is always high on my priority list no matter what country I travel to.
+For us, food plays a huge part in immersing ourselves in the local culture, so trying local dishes is always high on our priority list no matter what country we travel to.